-You or a family member has just been diagnosed with juvenile dermatomyositis or juvenile polymyositis and you feel as if the world has shifted under your feet.
-You’re not alone.
-The founders and volunteers here at Cure JM have gone through the same shock, uncertainty and fear that you no doubt are experiencing right now.
+You or a family member has just been diagnosed with juvenile dermatomyositis or juvenile polymyositis, and you feel as if the world has shifted under your feet.
+You’re not alone, the founders and volunteers at Cure JM have gone through the same shock, uncertainty, and fear that you no doubt are experiencing right now.

-In speaking with JM families, we’ve identified six “best practices” that are absolutely crucial when you, your child and family are battling juvenile myositis:
+In speaking with JM families, we have identified six “best practices” that are crucial when you, your child, and your family are battling juvenile myositis:

 - Manage your medical team

 - Keep a journal

 1. Manage Your Medical Team

 Find a doctor who has experience treating juvenile dermatomyositis or juvenile polymyositis.
 Specialists trained to care for children with Juvenile Myositis are typically Pediatric Rheumatologists.